GuillaumeLerayGirardeau/holbertonschool-printf/README.md

 Hello, my name is John and I am 50 years old
 ```
-*In this example, %s, %c %d will looks respectively for a string, a character and a digit in the arguments, and will print them in their place.*
+*In this example, %s, %c and %d will look respectively for a string, a character and a digit in the arguments and will print them.*

 - **Print a sentence with %**